HappyCerberus/playground-alwqqnqb/palindromes.md

 1. the characters at indexes $`i`$ and $`j`$ match, the number of required inserts is the same as for the substring spanning from $`i+1`$ to $`j-1`$.
 2. the characters at indexes $`i`$ and $`j`$ do not match, we need to make an edit.
 The number of required inserts is therefore $`1 + min(inserts(i+1, j), inserts(i, j-1))`$.

+We can build this recursion bottom up, using dynamic programming.
+Single characters are palindromes, so they require zero edits.
+Two character sequences either require 0 (if the characters match), or 1 edit.
+Building up from there, we simply iterate over all the lengths of substrings and every starting position, using our recursive formula to determine the minimum number of edits.

 ```C++ runnable
 // { autofold
 #include <string>